Henry Davis Sleeper: Early life

 Henry Davis Sleeper was born March 27, 1878, in Boston.
 He was the youngest son of Major Jacob Henry Sleeper (1839–1891), a distinguished Civil War veteran, and Maria (née Westcott) Sleeper (1837–1917).
 His elder brothers were Jacob Sleeper and Stephen Westcott Sleeper, who later married Elisa Cushing.
-He was grandson of Jacob Sleeper, one of the founders of Boston University as well as a clothier and manager of a real estate trust.
+He was the grandson of Jacob Sleeper, one of the founders of Boston University as well as a clothier and manager of a real estate trust.
 Henry's education appears to have been by private tutors due to ill health as a child, and it is unclear as to whether he was ever formally educated.

 Career

 Sleeper was introduced to the Eastern Point in Gloucester, Massachusetts, in the spring of 1906 by the Harvard economist A. Piatt Andrew, who later served in the U.S. House of Representatives, who had built a handsome summer mansion, Red Roof, on a rock ledge above the harbor.

 Sleeper was much taken by the location and immediately decided to build a little further along the ledge from Red Roof.
 He purchased the land on Eastern Point in Gloucester on August 13, 1907.
-Eastern Point was an enclave occupied by a somewhat louche group of "Bohemian" artists and intellectuals with frequent visits from some of the more colorful and unconventional members of Boston Society, in particular Isabella Stewart Gardner, the legendary art collector and builder of Fenway Court in the Back Bay Fens, now the Isabella Stewart Gardner Museum.
+Eastern Point was an enclave occupied by a somewhat louche group of "Bohemian" artists and intellectuals with frequent visits from some of the more colorful and unconventional members of Boston society, in particular Isabella Stewart Gardner, the legendary art collector and builder of Fenway Court in the Back Bay Fens, now the Isabella Stewart Gardner Museum.
 The group became known as Dabsville, DABS containing the initials of the core members.